obewds/vueventus/docs/typescript/types.md

 # {{ $frontmatter.title }}

-These are the VueVentus {{ $frontmatter.title }} Modules are used throughout VueVentus components and modules for type-checking.
+{{ $frontmatter.title }} modules are used for type-checking throughout VueVentus components and modules.